 Jefferson City MO 65101

 Rep. DaRon McGee, a Democrat, represents South Kansas City in the Missouri House of Representatives.
 He was elected to his first term of office in 2015.
 His first election was the same day as the World Series Parade for the Kansas City Royals.
 Rep. McGee was re-elected in 2016.

-Currently Rep. McGee serves in House Leadership as the Minority Caucus Secretary.
+Currently Rep. McGee serves in House Leadership as the Assistant Minority Floor Leader.